sagemathinc/cocalc/src/doc/design_overview/overview.rst

 Conclusion
 ^^^^^^^^^^

 And that's it!
-We got from an empty browser window the user's projects listing.
+We got from an empty browser window to the user's projects listing.
 Many aspects were still simplified, as this was a long enough journey as it is.
 But understanding this process should give a basic understanding about how most other pages in the SMC client are displayed.